Ferricty/Data-Science-Projects/School Database/README.md

     clock_admin()
 ```
 - ## Stadistics
-    * Analize the number of students that fail his tests of "Matemáticas","Español" or "Historia"
+    * Analize the number of students that failed their tests of "Matemáticas","Español" or "Historia"
     * Analize the AVG (average) in "Matemáticas","Español" or "Historia"
-    * Analize the number of students that score more of 95 points in his tests of "Matemáticas","Español" or "Historia"
+    * Analize the number of students that scored more than 95 points in their tests of "Matemáticas","Español" or "Historia"

 ```python
 def metodos_estadisticos(asignatura,filtrado_por_aula=False):